 The IPC has secured an additional 150 million reals ($47 million) in funding from Rio mayor Eduardo Paes and said the government will bring in up to 100 million reals ($31 million) of sponsorship from state-run companies.

-Grants of more than $7 million that the Rio Olympic organizers were due to make to the 165 participating countries in the Paralympics are almost a month overdue.
-The first athletes are due to arrive Aug.
+Grants of more than $7 million that the Rio organizers were due to make to the 165 participating countries are almost a month overdue.
+The first athletes are due to arrive on Aug.
 31, although there will be no Russians after the country was suspended from the IPC over its state-sponsored doping scheme.

 "Currently we have around 10 countries who, even if the grants are paid, may struggle to cover the cost of their travel to the games," Craven said.
 "The IPC is working with them to find solutions and ensure their participation here in Rio."